davidruvolo51/shinytutorials/src/pages/tutorials/drag-and-drop/index.md

 #### Event for dragstart

 The first event is `dragstart`.
 This event runs as soon as an element is dragged.
-In this example, I will initialized a few things.
+In this example, I initialized a few things.

-1. `dataTransfer`: this property manages the type of drag (i.e., copy or move), the content that is being dragged (i.e., html, images, text, etc.), and other data that you want to use
+1. `dataTransfer`: this property manages the type of drag (i.e., copy or move), the content that is being dragged (i.e., HTML, images, text, etc.), and other data that you want to use
-2. `classList.add`: Add the `.drag` css class to the element is, at the moment, being dragged
+2. `classList.add`: Add the `.drag` CSS class to the element is, at the moment, being dragged
 3. update variables: Update the `dragged` and `startingY` variables (defined in the previous section).

 ```js